 Drawing inspiration from the changing Fleurieu landscape, her work captures the unusual from ordinary scenes recording the history of the area where she has a deep connection to.

 Lesley’s studio is situated in the heart of Willunga.
 Open Studio days are held on occasional weekends where visitors can drop by to see what’s in the making and view a large selection of works.

 Working from her studio, Lesley conducts Art classes for adults.
-Classes on offer include Drawing, Watercolour and Acrylics for beginners and experienced
+Classes include Drawing, Watercolour and Acrylics for beginners and experienced.

 Lesley’s preferred mediums are Acrylic on Belgian linen, Watercolour & Pen & ink.
 Her work can be found in private and public collections and current exhibitions.

 Selected works have been reproduced as Museum quality limited edition Giclee prints.
-They are printed with archival inks on acid free Hahnemuhle German Etching paper.
-Individually signed and available in various sizes.
-Images on display on the gallery page are available for sale as Giclees.
+Printed with archival inks on acid free Hahnemuhle German Etching paper they are individually signed and available in various sizes.

 Soon to be launched online shop.
 Contact the artist for purchase of originals, giclee prints and large cards with white envelopes sealed in plastic sleeves (sizes 130 x 180mm & 150 x 150mm).